Urban legends have always fascinated Phyllis. Some of them frighten her, but she will write about them anyway.

-Louisiana is a fascinating place and full of legends from long ago.
+Louisiana is a fascinating place whose history is rich with legends from long ago.
 Is there a Louisiana werewolf?
 Well, the rougarou of the Bayou country has a pretty strong link to the werewolf of ancient times in Europe and France.
 Louisiana is a lovely place to visit.
 However, if you do go there, it is wise to consult long-time residents on the local legends of the area, especially about creatures like the rougarou of the Bayou.
 It is always good to know which areas should be avoided.

-Similar to the European werewolf, the rougarou is a man who can shape-shift, or transform, into a creature.
+Similar to the European werewolf, the rougarou is a man who can shape-shift or transform into a creature.
 The name rougarou comes from a variant pronunciation and spelling of the French loup-garou.
-Loup is the French word for wolf, and garou is a man who transforms, shape-shifts, into an animal.
+Loup is the French word for wolf, and garou is a man who transforms into an animal.

 In the French Louisiana areas, the rougarou has been the stuff of legends for several generations.
 The legends originally came from either the early French settlers or the French-Canadian immigrants (Acadia) centuries ago.

 Apparently, the Cajuns believe the creature prowls in the swamps around Acadia and Greater New Orleans.
 It might also be lurking around fields, forests, and maybe just anywhere it chooses to.
 It is a creature with a human body and a wolf head.

 In Laurentian (Laurentian Mountain range) French communities, there are legends of the werewolf.
 Now, a werewolf, or lycanthrope, is a human who has the rare ability to shape-shift into a creature with a wolf head and human body.
 The rougarou has this same ability; therefore, it has strong links to the werewolf.

 From Deep in the Ancient Laurentian Mountains